Quantum anomalous Hall phases in gated rhombohedral graphene: Effective model and classification

-For $m$ large, this is asymptotically $u\approx 2\gamma$, which is significantly larger than the values displayed in current experiments \cite{han2024large}, which are constrained to around $u\approx 0.221$ eV by a sufficient spin-orbit coupling (SOC) ensuring an appropriate spin polarization.
+For $m$ large, this is asymptotically $u\approx 2\gamma$, which is significantly larger than the values displayed in current experiments \cite{han2024large, choi2025superconductivity}, which are constrained to around $u\approx 0.221$ eV and $u\approx 0.209$ eV respectively by a sufficient spin-orbit coupling (SOC) ensuring an appropriate spin polarization (recall that $\gamma$ is estimated to be 0.435 eV \cite{han2024large}).
 The largest critical value of $u$ is given by \eqref{eq:ucrit} with $\delta_k=1$ when $m\geq4$ is even and $\delta_k=\frac32$ when $m\geq5$ is odd so that the largest transition value of $u$ is proportional to $m\gamma $.

-The main result of this paper is the following: \begin{theorem}[QAH phases] Let BDI$\,(\gamma,u)$ be defined as in \eqref{eq:ChernBDI} and $m\geq2$.
-Then there are $\left\lfloor \frac m2\right\rfloor$ distinct quantum anomalous phases and
+We are now ready to state the main result of the paper, the proof of which is delayed to the next section: \begin{theorem}[BDI for QAH phases] Suppose that $\hat H^N_B$ is in phase $j$ and $\hat H_B^S$ is in phase $k$ according to \eqref{eq:phase_def} and let BDI$\,(\gamma,u^S, u^N)$ be defined as in \eqref{eq:ChernBDI} with $m\geq2$.
+Then the BDI$(\gamma, u^S, u^N)$ for a transition between the two bulk systems $\hat H_B^S$ and $\hat H_B^N$ is given by:

-for $0 \le j\le \lfloor \frac m2-1\rfloor$ and $\delta_j$ given by \eqref{deltaj_def}. \end{theorem}
+for $j, k\in \{\pm1, \pm2, ...,\pm \lfloor \frac m2\rfloor\}$ and $\delta_j$ given by \eqref{deltaj_def}. \end{theorem}